The Bay of Islands, on New Zealand’s North Island, is beloved for boating. Photo: Rua Moana

 Trying to combine Australia and New Zealand in less than two weeks: Most of your time will be spent traveling rather than experiencing.
 If you can only get away for two weeks, don’t try to cover multiple regions in each country; instead, look at combining Sydney with New Zealand, for example, or Australia with Queenstown.

 Manuka honey, which New Zealand bees produce from the nectar of the native manuka plant.
-Maori traditionally used manuka for its healing properties, and some people use the honey today for medicinal purposes.
-In Australia, you can find honey made from eucalyptus, which is prized for is flavor, color, and high quality.
+It’s more than a delicious breakfast spread; Māori traditionally used manuka for its healing properties, and you can now also find a great range of manuka honey-based skincare products to take home.

 The MetService weather app for New Zealand is handy, with such a changeable climate and so many activities being weather-dependent (although Sarah monitors weather closely for her travelers).